tu-sec/hosting-workshop/README.md

 $ firebase init
 ```

+5. Place all of your code in the 'public' folder

-5. After configuring the project, run the following
+6. After configuring the project, run the following

 ```
 $ firebase deploy